nikbearbrown/CV/Student_Mentorship_Publications/README.md

 https://provost.yale.edu/policies/academic-integrity/guidance-authorship-scholarly-or-scientific-publications

-## Website

-The official website (still under construction) is at https://alskunks.sites.northeastern.edu/

 ## Testimonials

 Professor Brown and AI Skunkworks has been an immense backing for the students in the Data track, this support has made me a data scientist. and was a game-changer.